TouchOSC provides the following global functions.

 local str = json.fromTable(t)

 Convert a Lua table to a JSON encoded string.
-The special value json.null
+The special value json.null can be used to store a null

 value in the Lua table.